-Argentina’s vivacious personality might overshadow its stunning natural beauty.
-But look beyond the sizzle to discover unique and diverse landscapes and things to do in Argentina that capture the essence of the elements: water, fire, earth and air.
+Argentina’s vivacious personality might overshadow its stunning natural beauty but look beyond the sizzle to discover unique and diverse landscapes and things to do in Argentina that capture the essence of the elements: water, fire, earth and air.

 Its capital, Buenos Aires pulses with tango passion and hypnotic music.

-Beyond the glamour is a land of spectacular extremes, which you can see while on an Argentina road trip…from the snow-capped peaks of the Andes to the grassy Pampas plains to vineyards and desert.
+Beyond the glamour is a land of spectacular extremes, which you can see while on an Argentina road trip, from the snow-capped peaks of the Andes to the grassy Pampas plains to vineyards and desert.

 Nothing could be a world apart from Patagonia’s frozen icy Perito Moreno Glacier as the earthy hues of the Quebrada de Humahuaca canyon.

-You can while away time at historic landmarks and lively restaurant precincts.
-And favourable exchange rates means there are shopping bargains to be found.
-Here are a few things to do and places to visit in Argentina.
+Favourable exchange rates mean there are shopping bargains to be found so here are a few things to do and places to visit in Argentina.

-Things to do in Argentina
+- Things to do in Argentina – Patagonia

 1- Learn the Argentine tango